norydev/NoryDev.github.io/_posts/2024-01-20-inertia-thin-your-frontend-framework.md

 ![Creating a post works immediately](/img/posts/inertia_csrf_token_request.jpg)

-Inertia form uses the [axios](https://github.com/axios/axios) library to do requests.
+Inertia form uses the [axios](https://github.com/axios/axios) library to perform requests.
 Axios automatically checks for the existence of an `XSRF-TOKEN` cookie (which Rails provides).
 If it is present, Axios will then include the token in an `X-XSRF-TOKEN` header for any requests it makes.
 Mind the **X**SRF instead of **C**SRF, so by default, Rails would not recognize it (it recognizes `X-CSRF-TOKEN`.
 Now, if we inspect the code of the [inertia_rails](https://github.com/inertiajs/inertia-rails) gem, we can see [where the magic happens](https://github.com/inertiajs/inertia-rails/blob/0d3bc00721652a77936d17ef8e3760a109f227be/lib/inertia_rails/middleware.rb#L94-L96):

 ```ruby
 def copy_xsrf_to_csrf!